3abdoky/DA_Project_US_Trade/README.md

 This project is intended to give the user the tools to see trends of products that the USA has imported over the past 3 years.
 It also gives the option to show the volume of import by country of origin

 # Running the Program
-Python 3 is required.
+1.Python 3 is required.
 This project is written using version 3.10.4.
-Clone the repo from github.
+2.Clone the repo from github.
-Setup a virtual environment and activate it.
+3. Setup a virtual environment and activate it.
-To make sure you have all the necessary packages, run "pip install -r requirements.txt".
+4. To make sure you have all the necessary packages, run "pip install -r requirements.txt".

 The following packages will be required to run the program:

 pandas,